Getting started

 This page walks you from zero to a working sandbox purchase in under 30 minutes.
 It assumes you already have:

-- A Capacitor 5 app
+- A Capacitor 7+ app (also runs on Capacitor 8)

 - Products configured in App Store Connect (sandbox testers OK) and/or Google Play Console (license testers OK)